whatfor2000/whatfor2000/README.md

 ## Hi there 👋

+### Who is me?
+I'm once of Cornosoft member working on sale and manager. weare doing software development full operatation and full support service.

+### My Growth
+Since 13 years old.
+I had got into C# first time with Unity 3D.
+I would love to create my own game from my dream.
+So, that is the start of my developer life. i had create ball simple rolling ball game following Unity tutorial.
+FOr 3 year later jump into high school Sci-Math.
+I start create website and get the job as freelancer to provide website created using Dreamweaver.
+That time i work on HTML as well.

 <!--
 **whatfor2000/whatfor2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.